rizvandavudov/Calculator/README.md

 ✨ Future Enhancements
  Add Advanced Mathematical Operations (Square, Square Root, Percentage) Implement Dark Mode
  Improve UI animations and transitions

 📝 Author
 👤 Rizvan Davudov
 📧 rizvan.davudov@yahoo.com | 🔗 LinkedIn   https://www.linkedin.com/in/rizvan-davudov-8b995b325/

 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-✅ **Project Overview** – Explains what the app does
-✅ **Features** – Lists the key functions of the calculator
-✅ **Installation Guide** – Steps to run the app
-✅ **Technologies Used** – Mentions Kotlin, Android Studio, and UI frameworks
-✅ **Future Enhancements** – Shows what improvements can be made
-✅ **Screenshots Section** – You can add images to make the repo look better
-✅ **Project Structure** – Helps developers understand file organization
-✅ **Author Information** – Your contact details